 DEI approach and management support

-Diversity, equity and inclusion (DEI) is acquiring a lot of meaning as companies take different approaches in imposing the program.
-There was no significant support in DEI before the pandemic, but now that it has become an essential part of the workforce, CFOs are tasked to understand how their respective companies are employing DEI, and report its progress to stakeholders.
+Diversity, equity and inclusion (DEI) is acquiring a lot of meaning as companies take different approaches to imposing the program.
+There was no significant support for DEI before the pandemic, but now that it has become an essential part of the workforce, CFOs are tasked to understand how their respective companies are employing DEI, and report its progress to stakeholders.
 What are your firm’s strategies in approaching DEI?
 How do you support its values?
 Note that a properly imposed DEI plan translates to a better talent brand- making you a top choice for potential employees.

 Company culture and hybrid arrangement

 Building on the DEI approach, company culture comes next in the running.